jmoiron/jsonq/README.md

 For simplicity, integer keys (ie, {"0": "zero"}) are inaccessible by `jsonq` as integer strings are assumed to be array indexes.

+The `Int` and `Float` methods will attempt to parse numbers from string values to ease the use of many real world feeds which deliver numbers as strings.

 Suggestions/comments please tweet [@jmoiron](http://twitter.com/jmoiron)